Asaduddin Owaisi: Criticism and controversies

+Legal issues and assault case

 Owaisi, along with his younger brother Akbaruddin, was booked for charges related to manhandling the Medak district collector in 2005.
 On 20 January 2013, he was remanded to judicial custody for 14 days, and later shifted to Sangareddy jail.
 The case related to an MIM protest on 16 April 2005 against the demolition of a mosque for a road-widening project in Medak district; police booked him under various charges including criminal intimidation, rioting, and promoting enmity between religious groups.

 In 2009, a case was registered against Owaisi on the order of Election Commission of India for chasing and beating up Syed Saleemuddin, a polling agent of the Telugu Desam Party (TDP) in the Moghalpura area.
 In March 2013, he was detained for organising a rally without permission and carrying a gun without a licence in Bidar, Karnataka.
 In June 2014, Owaisi is said to have delivered hate speech against Prime Minister Narendra Modi in seeking the Muslim community's support for his party.
 In January 2015, Owaisi said that every child in the world is born as a Muslim, and his parents and society convert him to other religions.
 He also said Islam is the real home of all religions.

 On 7 February 2016, Owaisi surrendered before Hyderabad police and was later granted bail for an assault by a mob that he allegedly led, carried out against Telangana Indian National Congress legislators.
 His close aide and AIMIM Party social media head, Syed Abdahu Kashaf, assaulted the congress MLC and leader of the opposition Shabbir Ali.